Huczz/BeginnerPY/README.md

-# Link Generator – BeginnerPY
+# Link Generator – Discord Nitro base.

 A beginner-friendly Discord Nitro-style link generator designed for educational purposes only.
 This script is a training exercise to practice basic Python concepts.